aeternity/protocol/contracts/fate.md

 and then one instruction uses 5 new cells, then the gas cost for that instruction is 10 and not 6.

-Each use of a stack slot (a psuh) costs gas in the same way and is also counted towards the number of used cells.
+Each use of a stack slot (a push) costs gas in the same way and is also counted towards the number of used cells.
 Each pop of a stack slot does not cost gas and does not decrease the gas cost either but it reduced the count of number of cells in use.